HomeTools & UtilitiesAptoide

 Is Aptoide safe to use on Android?

 It can be, if you are careful.
-Aptoide lets anyone upload apps, so it shows a trust score on every listing.
-Stick to entries marked Trusted, where the file matches the original developer signature, and leave Android's Play Protect switched on.
-In our testing the badge correctly flagged the repackaged apps we came across, but the safety depends on you checking it before every install.
+Aptoide lets anyone upload apps and runs them through automated malware scanning, then shows a trust score on every listing.
+Stick to entries marked Trusted, where the file matches the original developer signature, and leave Android's Play Protect switched on as a second check.
+In our testing the badge correctly flagged the repackaged apps we came across, but the safety really does depend on you checking it before every install.

 Is Aptoide free?

 Yes.
-Aptoide is free to download and free to use, and the vast majority of apps in it are free too.
-We were never asked to pay for the store itself or pushed into a subscription during setup or daily use.
+Aptoide is free to download and free to use, and most apps in it are free too.
+We were never asked to pay for the store itself, create an account, or sign up for a subscription during setup or daily use.

 Why use Aptoide instead of the Play Store?

 The main reasons are access and choice.
-Aptoide can carry apps that are region locked or missing from your Play Store, and it lets you install older versions of an app when a new update breaks something.
-For mainstream brand apps, though, the Play Store is still the safer place to download.
+Aptoide can carry apps that are region locked or missing from your Play Store, and its rollback feature lets you install an older version when a new update breaks something.
+For mainstream brand apps, and anything that handles your money or identity, the Play Store is still the safer place to download.

 How do I update apps installed through Aptoide?

 Open Aptoide and check the Updates tab, since apps installed from it do not refresh through the normal Google Play flow.
-We made a habit of opening it every week or so and updating manually, which only takes a moment.
+We made a habit of opening it about once a week and updating manually, which only takes a moment.